DataMesh-OpenSource/MeshExpert-Live/README.md

 *MeshExpert&copy;* is a trademark of [DataMesh Inc.](http://www.datamesh.com "DataMesh").
 Please refer to our [commercial and trial license](https://github.com/DataMesh-OpenSource/MeshExpert-Live/blob/master/LICENSE.txt "Software License Agreement").

-Some components of this software are made open source with respetive license, please refer to their respective license.
+Please note that some components of this software are made open source with respetive license.

+## Contact Us

+For a trial license or any questions, please contact us by *service@datamesh.com*

+### Seattle Office
++1 (425) 274-3400

+Orange Studios
+Room 117, 2205 152nd Ave NE
+Redmond, WA 98052

+### Beijing Office
++86 1085715801

+北京朝阳区复星国际中心1901室